 2.3 The RLSNDP will help to address some of these key issues with the aim of achieving our Vision for Royal Leamington Spa in 2029.
 Why 2029?
-This is because one of the legal requirements a neighbourhood development plan must meet is that it must plan for the same period as the District Local Plan, i.e. up to 2029.
+This is because it is convenient for the Plan period to coincide with the end date of the Warwick District Local Plan.